 Donations can also be made through the Booth Library's JustGive page.
 Please select "Books Heal Hearts" on the Program selection dropdown.
 Click here to give online through JustGive.

 PLEASE contact the library before sending a large quantity of any title so that we can better match needs.
 Children's title inquiries can be made to email@example.com.
 Adult title inquires can be made to firstname.lastname@example.org.
 Thank you.

 All donations are tax-deductible.

 We currently have multiple copies of the following titles freely available.
-Books can be picked up at the library and are on display in the front lobby on the main floor.
+Books can be picked up at the library and are on display on the 3rd floor near the Reference Desk.
 Please let us know if there is a specific title you need or if you need a large quantity.
 We especially encourage Newtown's & Sandy Hook's families, teachers, counselors and clergy to contact us with your needs, including titles that we may have run out of.
 These books are being given and do not need to be returned to the library.

 The response has been wonderful.
-More books are coming, please check back, this list will continue to change.
-We currently have multiple copies of these titles along with single/few copies of many other titles (updated 5/17/13).
+This list will continue to change, please check back.
+We currently have multiple copies of these titles along with single/few copies of other titles (updated 11/26/13).

 - Dancing in the Sky: a story of hope for grieving hearts by Vescinda McDonald In her book, Dancing in the Sky, Chaplain McDonald relates her personal struggle dealing with grief, its many triggers, and finally the joy of surrender through prayer and faith.
 She shares her intimate story of tragic loss, deep grief, and how her faith supported her.
 In time, it brought healing and new life.
 Her story invites us to process our own losses.

 - Guardian of Dreams: a bedtime story by Wendy Torrel Short fable about a rabbit who wakens from a nightmare and is unable to go back to sleep.
 Through the advice of the dream guardian, a horse, the rabbit discovers a remedy for his sleepless state.